stanfordpython/python-labs/lab2-datastructures.md

 You'll find that there may be many ways to solve this problem.
 Which do you think is the most 'pythonic?'
 Talk to someone next to you about your approach to this problem.
 Remember the Zen of Python!

-*Hint: you may find the optional arguments to `print` very useful.
-You can read about them [here](https://docs.python.org/3.4/library/functions.html#print)*

 ### Fizz, Buzz, FizzBuzz!
 If we list all of the natural numbers under 41 that are a multiple of 3 or 5, we get